-Table 2.12 indicates that exceedance of the relevant noise criteria is predicted at the noise sensitive facades TN2, TN3, TN5, TN6, TN9, TN12, TN15, TN16 and TN18.
+Table 2.12 indicates that exceedance of the relevant noise criteria is predicted at the noise sensitive facades in TN2, TN3, TN5, TN6, TN9, TN12, TN15, TN16, TN18, and TN26 - TN31.
 Hence mitigation measure is necessary to minimise the noise impact.

-With reference to "Practice Note for the Planning of Residential Developments Against Road Traffic Noise (ProPECC PN 4/23)", acoustic window (AW) and enhanced acoustic balcony (EAB) are proven to be capable of reducing the noise inside the flats by at least 6 dB(A)1, even in different configurations and dimensions to suit the individual needs, and at the same time allowing adequate natural ventilation.
+With reference to "Practice Note for the Planning of Residential Developments Against Road Traffic Noise (ProPECC PN 4/23)", acoustic window (AW) and enhanced acoustic balcony (EAB) are proven to be capable of reducing the noise inside the flats by at least 6 dB(A), even in different configurations and dimensions to suit the individual needs, and at the same time allowing adequate natural ventilation.

-The maximum traffic noise exceedance is 5 dB(A).
+The maximum traffic noise exceedance for the sensitive facades at residential buildings is 5 dB(A).
 Since AW can generally provide a notional noise reduction of about 6dB(A), it is recommended that those blocks (i.e. Tower C2-1, Tower C2-2, Tower C2-3, Tower C2-4, Tower C2-5) with exceedance up to 5 dB(A) will be provided with acoustic windows at the affected facades (i.e. facades in the vicinity of TN2, TN3, TN5, TN6, TN9, TN12, TN15, TN16 and TN18), as indicated in Figure 2.6.